Bristol Dirt Showcase to open 2023 dirt racing season at BMS

 Pit passes for the Bristol Dirt Showcase can be purchased at BMS ticket windows on April 1.
 Pit passes are $40 for adults and $20 for kids 12 and under.
 In addition to infield access, Pit pass holders also will be able to access a designated section of grandstand.

 The weekend following the Bristol Dirt Showcase, BMS will welcome the NASCAR Cup Series and NASCAR Craftsman Truck Series to town for the much-anticipated Food City Dirt Race weekend, April 7-9.
-The two NASCAR Series will go back to their roots with Saturday night’s Bristol Truck Race on Dirt (8 p.m.
-FS1 and PRN Radio) and Bush’s Beans Qualifying (FS1) and Sunday night’s primetime NASCAR Cup Series Food City Dirt Race (7 p.m., FOX and PRN Radio).
+The two NASCAR Series will go back to their roots with Saturday night’s Weather Guard Truck Race on Dirt (8 p.m.
+FS1 and MRN Radio) and Bush’s Beans Qualifying (FS1) and Sunday night’s primetime NASCAR Cup Series Food City Dirt Race (7 p.m., FOX and PRN Radio).
 On Friday, teams in both the Cup Series and Craftsman Truck Series will be able to fine-tune their machines during Bush’s Beans Practice Day.